Hot New Tech: Empowering SageCon partners to use science, technology and tools to improve management outcomes on the ground

 Mesic Prioritization

 Mesic and riparian ecosystems in sagebrush country provide critical moisture in otherwise parched dryland environments, and mesic restoration is a focus for many partners.
-On April 16, SageCon hosted a webinar: Mesic prioritization at Trout Creek Ranch: tools for prioritizing mesic restoration across large landscapes.
-The webinar featured tools and a process for using a combination of remote sensing and field-based data to identify mesic restoration opportunities based on climate resilience and riparian condition at Trout Creek Ranch in southern Harney County.
+In April 2024, SageCon hosted a webinar: Mesic prioritization at Trout Creek Ranch: tools for prioritizing mesic restoration across large landscapes.
+The webinar featured tools and a process for using a combination of remote sensing and field-based data to identify mesic restoration opportunities based on climate resilience and riparian condition at Trout Creek Ranch in Harney County.

-Following the workshop, we worked with our team to produce a simple workflow for prioritizing mesic areas that can be used in other rangeland landscapes, with step-by-step instructions to follow the process and access to all data layers through the SageCon Landscape Planning Tool as a one-stop-shop.
-In particular, note that a new Late Season Productivity (NDVI) layer has been added to the Landscape Planning Tool, providing the finest-scale map of mesic features in Oregon’s rangelands to date, courtesy of the team at Climate Engine.
-Check it out and let us know what you think!
+Following the workshop, we worked with our team to produce a simple workflow for prioritizing mesic areas that can be used in other rangeland landscapes, with step-by-step instructions to follow the process and access to all data layers through the SageCon Landscape Planning Tool.
+In particular, note that a new Late Season Productivity (NDVI) layer has been added to the tool, providing the finest-scale map of mesic features in Oregon’s rangelands to date, courtesy of the team at Climate Engine.

-The Institute for Natural Resources has updated our Threat Based Ecostate Maps to version 4.
+In the summer of 2024, the Institute for Natural Resources updated Threat Based Ecostate Maps to version 4, and in spring 2025 we added the 2022-2024 time slice.
 Ecostate maps provide a generalized snapshot of rangeland condition and trend based on ecosystem-level threats from invasive annual grasses, wildfire, and conifer encroachment.
-Based on conversations with partners and following an accuracy assessment using field-based data, we are making some small changes to the maps, outlined below.
-It is important to note that version 4 of the Ecostate Maps will not be compatible/comparable to earlier versions due to the ruleset changes – be sure to re-download or re-summarize ecostate maps if you have used ecostate maps prior to July 2024.
+Following an accuracy assessment using field-based data, we made some small changes to the maps in version 4, outlined below.
+It is important to note that version 4 will not be compatible or comparable to earlier versions due to the ruleset changes – be sure to re-download or re-summarize ecostate maps if you have used ecostate maps prior to July 2024.

-Ecostate maps can still be viewed and summarized over time in the SageCon Landscape Planning Tool, within Oregon and across the sagebrush biome (note that the ecostate summarization tool will be updated with these new maps in early August).
-See the ecostate storymap for more details and information on how to download the maps, and stay tuned for an upcoming OSU extension publication.
-Contact Dylan O’Leary (dylan.oleary@oregonstate.edu) or Megan Creutzburg (megan.creutzburg@oregonstate.edu) with questions or feedback.
+Ecostate maps can still be viewed and summarized over time in the SageCon Landscape Planning Tool, within Oregon and across the sagebrush biome.
+See the ecostate landing page and ecostate storymap for more information.

-Ecostate maps are now available across the sagebrush biome for all available years (1989-2023), and rangelands across the biome can be analyzed using the ecostate summarization tool within the SageCon Landscape Planning Tool (see below).
+• Ecostate maps are now available across the sagebrush biome for all available years (1989-2024), and can be analyzed using the ecostate summarization tool within the SageCon Landscape Planning Tool.
 Ecostate maps were developed to capture sagebrush systems in southeastern Oregon; use caution when applying these maps outside of the northern Great Basin and outside of areas of current or historic sagebrush steppe.

-Shrub cover threshold increase from 10% to 12% for all shrubland categories (A, A-C, and C) to improve overall accuracy and account for recent overestimation of shrub cover in the underlying datasets.
-After testing in multiple locations, 12% was chosen as the threshold that maximized map accuracy and captured known trends.
+• Shrub cover threshold increase from 10% to 12% for all shrubland categories (A, A-C, and C) to improve overall accuracy and account for recent overestimation of shrub cover in the underlying datasets.
 As always, recognize that thresholds used in these maps are imperfect across the highly variable sagebrush ecosystem.

-Forests and woodlands will no longer be masked out.
+• Forests and woodlands are no longer masked out.
 Instead, they will be included in the Trees: high cover category.
 Areas excluded from mapping are urban, agriculture, and barren areas.

 Winter 2024